SymfonyCasts/api-platform3/sfcasts/pagination.md

 returning this array, to return an object that implements that interface.
 And, fortunately, API Platform already has a class that can help us!

-First, set the array to a `$quests` variable.
+Set the array to a `$quests` variable.
 Then return new `TraversablePaginator` from API Platform.
 This takes a few arguments.
 First, a traversable - basically the results that should be shown for the *current* page.
 Right now, we'll still use *all* 50 quests.
-Oh, except this needs to be an *iterable*... so wrap them in a new `ArrayIterator`.
+Oh, except this needs to be an *iterable*... so wrap it in a new `ArrayIterator`.

 Next is the current page - hardcode that to 1 for now - then items per page - hardcode